Syracuse City School District ESSA-Funded Complaint Procedure

-In the event that the complaint alleges that the SCSD has violated a law, rule or regulation in the administration of any covered Federal Program under the Elementary and Secondary Education Act (ESEA), as amended under the Every Student Succeeds Act (ESSA), the complainant will be referred to Michael Puntschenko, Director of Special Programs at (315) 435-4140.
+In the event that the complaint alleges that the SCSD has violated a law, rule or regulation in the administration of any covered Federal Program under the Elementary and Secondary Education Act (ESEA), as amended under the Every Student Succeeds Act (ESSA), the complainant will be referred to Michael Puntschenko, Chief Financial Officer, at (315) 435-4826.
 A log of such complaints—to include such information as the originating school building, the principal’s name, the person making the complaint, the nature of the complaint, and how the complaint was resolved—will be maintained on file in the Office of Special Programs.

 If the issue is not satisfactorily resolved, the complainant will be asked to submit a formal complaint in writing.
 The complainant will be informed that if the issue is not satisfactorily resolved at the District level within 28 business days, he/she is entitled to initiate a complaint with the New York State Education Department.

 To initiate such complaint with NYSED, a complainant must submit a written, signed letter including the following:

 - A statement that the State, LEA, or neglected and/or delinquent facility has violated a requirement of a federal statute or regulation that applies to an applicable program under ESEA, including: